 Augustin holds a basketball during orientation for his job at Greencorps Chicago, a job training program through the city for young people with barriers to employment.
 The orientation took place in the outdoor playground attached to Alternatives, a youth development center in Chicago's Uptown neighborhood.

 Augustin waits for a walk sign across the street from Uplift High School, where he and his teammates are headed to a workout.

 Augustin speaks with his mother Dede Agnimou in their Rogers Park apartment.
-They usually speak in French because that is the language Augustin learned as a child Togo.
+They usually speak in French, the language Augustin learned as a child in Togo.
 The family immigrated when in 2002 when Augustin was 5.

 In a Morton Grove, IL apartment complex, Augustin gets a tattoo that reads "Family First."